-Royal Bank of Scotland announced thousands of new job cuts on Thursday as the part-nationalised bank continues with its drive to trim costs and improve its profitability.
+Royal Bank of Scotland announced another wave of job cuts on Thursday as the part-nationalised bank continues with its drive to trim costs and improve its profitability.

-RBS, which is 83 percent owned by the British taxpayer, said it was cutting 3,500 jobs in administration centres across the country.
+RBS, which is 83 percent owned by the British taxpayer, said it was cutting 3,500 jobs in various administration centres throughout the country.